alisaifee/coredis/docs/source/compatibility.rst

 SINTERCARD
 **********

-Intersect multiple sets and return the cardinality of the result
+Returns the number of members of the intersect of multiple sets.

 - Documentation: `SINTERCARD <https://redis.io/commands/sintercard>`_
 - Implementation: :meth:`~coredis.Redis.sintercard`